AuDigitalHealth/lingo/docs/USERGUIDE.md

    user to the AP landing page.

 2. Use SI login details to log into the application.
-The user will be redirected back to the Snomio page.
+The user will be redirected back to the Lingo page.

-3. The Snomio "My Tasks" screen is loaded.
+3. The Lingo "My Tasks" screen is loaded.

 ## Ticket management

-Snomio includes a ticket management system.
+Lingo includes a ticket management system.
 Each ticket ideally represents some form of content to be authored - but it could be general workflow items.
 Users can manually create and update tickets.

 Once logged in, a dashboard is displayed.
 There are two main components of ticket management on the